 There are different styles and colors: white diamonds with white gold, rose gold or yellow gold and black diamond.
 You can mix them.
 Sometimes I’ll wear just one and sometimes it’s two or three with on of my Against Evil Eye bracelets—sometimes five altogether.

-Other than the 2B Happy bracelet, what diamond jewelry do you consider indispensable?
+Other than the 2B Happy bracelet, what diamond jewellery do you consider indispensable?

 Hoops!
 I’m a huge hoop girl.
 Always have been, always will be.
 They’re young and fun and can take you from day to night.
 They can be elegant or funky or classic.